What is CEC and Why Is It Important?

-Research from John Biernbaum and Bill Argo showed that although the CEC of a soilless growing medium had some importance in nutrient retention and to help buffer against minor pH changes, other variables had greater influence on the pH and nutrient status of the growing medium.
+Research from John Biernbaum and Bill Argo showed that although the CEC of a soilless growing medium had some importance in nutrient retention and in buffering against minor pH changes, other variables had greater influence on the pH and nutrient status of the growing medium.

-First, the pH of the growing medium is significantly influenced by the limestone charge in the growing medium, the potential acidity or potential basicity of the fertilizer applied, and the alkalinity (carbonate and bicarbonate content) of the water.
+First, the pH of the growing medium is significantly influenced by its limestone charge, the potential acidity or basicity of the fertilizer applied, and the alkalinity (carbonate and bicarbonate content) of the water.
 Manipulating one or all three variables has greater influence on the long-term pH of the growing medium as opposed to the CEC.

 Calcium and Magnesium Retention

-Second, they found that calcium and magnesium retention by CEC sites may be considered significant in soilless media with high CEC, but it is not significant in comparison to the quantities of calcium and magnesium that need to be applied to avoid nutrient deficiencies.
+Second, they found that calcium and magnesium retention by CEC sites may be considered significant in soilless media with high CEC, but not in comparison to the quantities of calcium and magnesium that need to be applied to avoid nutrient deficiencies.